onqtam/onqtam.github.io/_posts/2019-12-12-pch-unity-cmake-3-16.md

 excerpt: "A complete guide to applying the techniques + a few other tips"
 ---

-Modules are coming in C++20 but it will take a while before they are widely adopted, optimized and supported by tooling - what can we do right now to speed up our builds?
+Modules are coming in C++20 but it will take a while before they are widely adopted, optimized and supported by tooling - what can we do **right now**?

-I recently consulted a company on this exact matter - luckily [CMake 3.16 was just released](https://cmake.org/download/) and there was no need to resort to 3rd party CMake scripts from GitHub for precompiled headers and unity builds (such as [cotire](https://github.com/sakra/cotire)).
+I recently consulted a company on this exact matter - luckily [CMake 3.16 was just released](https://cmake.org/download/) and there was no need to resort to [3rd party CMake scripts](https://github.com/sakra/cotire) from GitHub for precompiled headers and unity builds.
 Here is what I told them:

 # Precompiled headers (PCH)